Australian Masters Games - Team RSL

 With a lighter schedule on Day 4, all focus turned to Sailing.

-• Darren and Darryl delivered a strong day on Lake Burley Griffin, navigating light and shifty winds that made for tactical racing in the central basin.
+Darren and Darryl delivered a strong day on Lake Burley Griffin, navigating light and shifty winds that made for tactical racing in the central basin.
 Sailing in RS Aeros, both competitors excelled in the conditions.
-After three races, Darryl and Darren are now leading their age groups — an excellent position with nine races still to come.
+After three races, Darryl and Darren were leading their age groups — an excellent position with nine races still to go.

 “Competing in my first Australian Masters Games in Lawn Bowls has truly been an amazing experience.
 Every match was played in great spirits, filled with camaraderie and friendly competition.
 It was an honour to represent our RSL team, and winning the silver medal in the pairs event was an unforgettable highlight that made the entire journey even more rewarding.”

-Wayne K - RSL Victoria - Lawn Bowls Pairs - Former Navy Petty Officer.
+Wayne competed in the Lawn Bowls Pairs.
+Wayne is a Former Navy Petty Officer.

 Day 6 - 23 October

-• On the water, Darren and Darryl maintained their momentum in the RS Aero class, with impressive performances across the first three races.
-Their strong results set the stage for an exciting final day tomorrow.
+On the water, Darren and Darryl maintained their momentum sailing in the RS Aero class, with impressive performances across their races.

 “A heartfelt thank you to Geoff and the RSL for supporting me and my teammates at the Australian Masters Games this week.
 Your professionalism, dedication, and support at every event made the experience truly memorable.
 It was an honour to be part of such an inspiring competition with Team RSL.”